agenerale/agenerale.github.io/_projects/1_project.md

 The end result is that it's particularly challenging to have good through-thickness (or out-of-plane) thermal conductivity with such a high percentage of residual porosity.
 This porosity is also inherently coupled to the weave architecture, or the resulting spatial arrangement of constituents in the microstructure.
 Of course for many high heat-flux applications, we'd be looking to maximize thermal conductivity out-of-plane ($$k_{33}$$) so that we can adequately cool the surface temperature.
 The natural next question to ask might be:

-How can we quickly search through various spatial arrangements of constituents to minimize $$k_{33}$$?
+How can we quickly search through various spatial arrangements of constituents to acomplish this goal (i.e. maximize $$k_{33}$$)?

 We could either:
 - Numerically solve governing PDE (ex.
 Finite-Element Method) for each and every possible microstructure (I should mention, more refined methods exist to search this space, such as Topology Optimization (TO), although TO presents its own issues in terms of cell-discretization of the input domain, initialization, convergence, and is still computationally demanding) {% cite zhu_two-scale_2017 --file cited_posts %}.
 - Develop analytical expression relating pre-defined features in the microstructure to target property, such as tow width, height, etc., alongside empirical calibration factors.
 - Develop low-cost physics-based machine learning model relating microstructure features to the desired property.

-This work opts to develop this mapping from structure to property, $$G_\theta: \mathcal{S} \rightarrow \mathcal{P}$$ along the lines of the last option, parameterized by $$\theta$$.
+This work opts to develop this mapping from structure to property, $$G_\theta: \mathcal{S} \rightarrow \mathcal{P}$$ along the lines of the latter option, parameterized by $$\theta$$.

-Before I get to discussing the microstructure descriptors selected, of course, as in any ML problem, the first step requires data curation/generation.
+The first step requires necessarily requires data curation/generation.
 This was done using the open-source textile generator TexGen {% cite lin_modelling_2011 --file cited_posts %} along with certain downstream post-processing steps to impart semi-realistic residual porosity.
-The generating process looked a little like:
+The generating process looked similar to:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">